- Queensland Marine Turtle Field Guide

-To watch a sea turtle nest is to gain an insight into one of nature's rituals.
+To watch a marine turtle nest is to gain an insight into one of nature's rituals.
 But this ritual can easily be disturbed.

-A sea turtle can be aged 30-50 before it begins to breed.
+A marine turtle can be aged 30-50 before it begins to breed.
 Combined with this, the breeding season might be once in only two to eight years.

 All these factors make the sea turtle particularly vulnerable to human interference.
 People's activities have had a substantial impact on all turtle species.